-Collagen is a fibrous protein that helps make up the connective tissues in your body.
-That means collagen is in your skin, hair, joints, bones, muscles, veins, and organs, explains Jonathan Valdez, R.D.N., owner of Genki Nutrition and a spokesperson for the New York State Academy of Nutrition and Dietetics.
+Collagen is a protein that helps make up the connective tissues in your body.
+It's important to your skin, hair, joints, bones, muscles, veins, and organs.

-Before you buy a product and expect magical results, here’s a quick breakdown of what we know drinking collagen will do for your body.
+Before you buy a product, here’s a quick breakdown of what we know drinking collagen will do for your body.